bismarkboateng/cookio/README.md

-# Recipe App
+# Cookio

-This is a Recipe App built using **Next.js 14**.
+Cookio is a recipe app built using **Next.js 14**.
 The app allows users to perform CRUD operations, generate shareable links, and share them on popuplar platforms like whatsapp and twitter.
 It integrates with **Firebase Firestore** for data storage and management, and **Supabase Storage** for storing recipe images.
 This README will guide you through setting up and running the app locally.